gopinadh66/Software_architect_design/mysite/readme.md

 Need to install pip install djangorestframework

-to run tha applciation need to be in the managae.py location and need to run the following command python manage.py runserver
+To run the application need to be in the managae.py location and run the following command python manage.py runserver